Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 5. He et al. "A New Leptoceratopsid (Ornithischia, Ceratopsia) with a Unique Ischium from the Upper Cretaceous of Shandong Province, China". *PLoS ONE* 10:12 (2015).

-6. Hutchinson et al. "A Computational Analysis of Limb and Body Dimensions in *Tyrannosaurus rex* with Implications for Locomotion, Ontogeny, and Growth". *PLOS ONE* (2011).
+6. Hutchinson et al. "A Computational Analysis of Limb and Body Dimensions in *Tyrannosaurus rex* with Implications for Locomotion, Ontogeny, and Growth". *PLoS ONE* (2011).

 7. John R. Hutchinson and Mariano Garcia. "*Tyrannosaurus* was not a fast runner". *Nature* 415: 1018-1021 (2001).